Cops Aren't Obligated to Protect You

 Ask subway hero Joseph Lozito who sustained savage injuries stopping a homicidal maniac named Maksim Gelman (pictured) on a subway car in 2011.
 During the incredible fight, two officers, Terrance Howell and Tamara Taylor, took cover in the adjacent operator’s cab and did nothing until Lozito pinned Gelman to the ground.

-We covered that story here highlighting it as an example of a mindset for sealing with the knife-wielding adversary.
+We covered the heroic story of Joseph Lozito here highlighting it as an example of a mindset for dealing with the knife-wielding adversary.

 Lozito took his case to court incredulous that the officers would do nothing while all of the passengers were in peril.